interkosmos/fortran-curl/README.md

 # apt-get install libcurl4 libcurl4-openssl-dev
 ```

-Clone the repository and then run `make` to build the interfaces:
+Clone the repository, and then run `make` to build the interfaces:

 ```
 $ git clone https://github.com/interkosmos/fortran-curl